-D-3 is an uncompressed composite digital video videocassette format invented at NHK, and introduced commercially by Panasonic in 1991 to compete with Ampex's D-2.
-It uses half-inch metal particle tape at 83.88 mm/s (compare to D-2's 19 mm and 131.7 mm/s).
+D-3 is an uncompressed composite digital video tape format introduced by Panasonic in 1991 to compete with Ampex's D-2.
 Like D-2, the composite video signal is sampled at four times the color subcarrier frequency, with eight bits per sample.
 Four channels of 48 kHz 16-20 bit PCM audio, and other ancillary data, are inserted during the vertical blanking interval.
-The D-5 format, introduced in 1993 by Panasonic and presently (2006) marketed as D-5 HD, uses the D-3 transport and tape running at roughly double D-3 speed.

 Digitizing World has the high-end decks to playback and transfer D3 tapes to other modern formats like mp4, Apple ProRes, DVD, and Blu-ray.
 All work is done in house.